mckennapsean/dissertation/content/12-appendix-worksheets.md

 ![
-  A template for the different components of the design activity framework worksheets.
+  Template for the different components of the design activity framework worksheets.
 ](figures/worksheets/template-worksheet.pdf){#fig:worksheet-template width="100%"}